Compiling VPIC

 1. VPIC_ENABLE_HIERARCHICAL=OFF

-Allow finer control over how work is distributed amoung threads.
+Allow finer control over how work is distributed among threads.
 Automatically enabled by certain optimizations (Team reduction, Vectorization) that require explicit control over threads and vector lanes.
 Performance is highly dependent on how work is distributed.
 See kokkos_tuning.hpp for setting the number of leagues (thread teams) and team size (threads per team).

 1. VPIC_ENABLE_TEAM_REDUCTION=OFF